hafriedlander/silverstripe-phockito/README.md

 # Phockito integration module for SilverStripe

-Phockito was designed to work with SilverStripe, but actually including it in a SilverStripe project can be confusing, as the project itself is designed to also be useable stand-alone
+Phockito generates subclasses of the class under mock or spy.
+This doesn't work well with SilverStripe, which builds a manifest of classes and expects them to remain static during execution.

+This module provides integration between SilverStripe and Phockito, so that every time you create a mock or spy with Phockito, it's registered in SilverStripe's ClassManifest.

-This module makes installing Phockito into a SilverStripe project as easy as installing any other module - just piston it in, then start calling Phocktio::mock or Phockito::spy in your tests.
-Hamcrest comes included by default.
+This all happens automatically, so you don't have to worry about it - just add this module to your composer.json, then start calling Phocktio::mock or Phockito::spy in your tests.